PasseiDireto/gh-runner-ecs-ec2-stack/README.md

     --default-capacity-provider-strategy capacityProvider=default,weight=1,base=1
 ```

-You should still manually update de ASG with `managedTerminationProtection` so you can also enable it on your CapacityProvider.
-This is useful because
-your cluster can protect instances with running tasks to be removed.
-ASG by default doesn't know/care about this, so you could end up with interrupted long running tasks.

-**Please note that** since only the base stack is handled by CDK, it is not safe to run updates: ASG changes will erase further modifications, such as the CapacityProvider link into the cluster and `managedTerminationProtection` changes.
+**Please note that** since only the base stack is handled by CDK, it is not safe to run updates: ASG changes will erase further modifications, such as the CapacityProvider link into the cluster.
 We intend to handle this better as soon as AWS publishes the missing CDK constructors.

-## Future plans:

-- [ ] have the cli/manual steps automated using [AWS JS SDK](https://aws.amazon.com/sdk-for-node-js/).